Amaliegade 14: 1910present

-20th century

-The composer Hakon Schmedes was among the residents of the building in 1010.

-The Swiss Embassy was based in the building from 1929.
-It has later moved to Hellerup in 2015.
 Danish Maritime, an industry organisation for manufacturers of ships and maritime equipment, was based on the first floor from 2015 until 31 December 2017.

 Architecture

 The building is seven bays wide and has a three-bay median risalit.
 The facade is divided horizontally by a cornice between the first and second floor.
 Under the roof runs another cornice supported by corbels.
 The complex also comprises a seven bay long side wing and a five-bay rear wing.

 Today

 The building is owned by the property company Jeudan and used as office space.
 A number of companies are based in it, including Portchain.